 With crisp autumn days settling in, now is the time to venture out and explore the dazzling hues of the season.
-Maximize your time out in the fresh air and plan a day hike or a mountain bike ride.
+Maximize your time out in the fresh air and plan a day hike, mountain bike ride, or even a night camping under the stars.
 Don’t forget your camera, a water bottle, and a snack to fuel your day out on the trails.
-Or, there's still time to squeeze in a night camping under the stars.
-Here are 10 locations sure to showcase fall foliage and autumn activities from the Great Lakes to the West Coast.
+Here are nine locations sure to showcase fall foliage and autumn activities from the Great Lakes to the West Coast.

 Fall in love with these spectacular public lands across the West